AppsFlyer: Facebook, Google, and Unity Ads dominate mobile advertising

-Mobile measurement firm AppsFlyer said that Facebook has the No. 1 spot in mobile advertising, followed by Google and Unity Ads in the first half of 2020, according to the company’s twice-a-year Performance Index study.
+Mobile measurement firm AppsFlyer said Facebook held the No. 1 spot in mobile advertising, followed by Google and Unity Ads in the first half of 2020, according to the company’s biannual Performance Index study.

-The study is the 11th time that AppsFlyer has done its index.
-While Facebook is at the top overall across both iOS and Android, both companies dominate mobile advertising with a significant majority of the non-organic install market, or downloads that are driven by advertising.
-And while Facebook is stronger on iOS and North America, Google is stronger on Android, which is growing in emerging markets.
+This is the 11th edition of AppsFlyer’s index.
+While Facebook is at the top overall across both iOS and Android, both Facebook and Google dominate mobile advertising with a significant majority of the non-organic install market, or downloads that are driven by advertising.
+And while Facebook is stronger on iOS and in North America, Google is leading on Android, which is growing in emerging markets.

-“We have seen Facebook emerge as a clear leader in quality and monetization,” said AppsFlyer head of mobile insights Shani Rosenfelder, in an interview with VentureBeat.
+“We have seen Facebook emerge as a clear leader in quality and monetization,” AppsFlyer head of mobile insights Shani Rosenfelder said in an interview with VentureBeat.
 “A few years ago, Facebook was dominating the Performance Index.
 In 2018, Google started Universal Ad Campaigns and took the No. 1 spot in 2019.
 With our new monetization index, Facebook again captures the No. 1 position.”

-The rankings are important because they can help mobile app and game developers decide who to partner with when it comes to mobile advertising, which is at the core of mobile monetization.
+The rankings are important because they can help mobile app and game developers decide who to partner with for mobile advertising, which is at the core of mobile monetization.
 In the first half of 2020, AppsFlyer examined 495 media networks and 27 billion app installs across 14,000 apps and 58 billion app opens.

 The Performance Index includes two new granular monetization-driven rankings per region and category.
-The new rankings rate media sources by their ability to deliver users with the highest likelihood to complete an in-app purchase, and their ability to deliver users who monetize best with ads — vital information for apps in a freemium-driven ecosystem in which apps make money primarily through in-app purchases and in-app ads.
+The new rankings rate media sources by their ability to deliver users with the highest likelihood of completing an in-app purchase and their ability to deliver users who monetize best with ads.
+These are vital pieces of information in freemium-driven ecosystems where apps make money primarily through in-app purchases and in-app ads.

-With the existing retention, remarketing, and growth indices, the new study provides a more complete report card on the mobile media landscape across multiple marketing activities, said Rosenfelder.
+With the existing retention, remarketing, and growth indices, the new study provides a more complete report card on the mobile media landscape across multiple marketing activities, Rosenfelder said.

-Facebook’s ability to drive performance at scale in both the Retention Index and the new IAP (in-app purchase) Index has propelled Facebook’s ranking forward.
-It also dominates the new IAA (in-app advertising) Index as well as the Remarketing Index, making its overall position clear.
+Facebook’s ability to drive performance at scale in both the Retention Index and the new IAP (in-app purchase) Index propelled the company’s ranking forward.
+Facebook also dominates the new IAA (in-app advertising) Index, as well as the Remarketing Index, making its overall position clear.

 But high-quality installs come at a cost, Rosenfelder said.
-Facebook charges more, and this is especially true in gaming, where cost is significantly higher in North America, Latin America, and Europe, while Google has a slightly higher cost in the Asia Pacific region.
+Facebook tends to charge more, and this is especially true in gaming, where cost is significantly higher in North America, Latin America, and Europe.
+Google has slightly higher prices in the Asia Pacific region.

-In non-gaming app advertising, Google is more costly, but not by a wide margin, with the exception of North America where Facebook is more expensive.
+Google is more costly in non-gaming app advertising — though not by a wide margin — with the exception of North America, where Facebook is more expensive.

-A platform breakdown shows Google is a clear winner in Android thanks to its leap in developing countries where the OS dominates, while Facebook controls much of iOS.

 Unity Ads is rising

-Unity Ads has emerged as the leader among the next tier of mobile game advertising, which also includes IronSource and AppLovin.
-Both of those companies have started making their own games, while Unity, which went public recently, focuses on making a game engine and ad monetization.
+Unity Ads has emerged as the leader in the next tier of mobile game advertising.
+This includes IronSource and AppLovin, both of which have started making their own games.
+Unity, which went public recently, is focused on ad monetization and on building a game engine.

-Unity Ads rose in the Retention Index thanks to a significant jump in scale, though its quality is the lowest among the three.
+Unity Ads rose in the Retention Index, thanks to a significant jump in scale, although its quality is the lowest among the top three.
 Unity Ads took over the No. 1 ranking in the fast-growing hypercasual and arcade markets, and it took third place in nine of 14 genres.

 “Within gaming, we see Unity Ads as strong,” Rosenfelder said.
 “Unity had massive growth and scale.
 They have a long tail with indie game developers using their engine.
 So they have an advantage.”

 Unity revenue executive Julie Shumaker said in an interview with GamesBeat that user acquisition has become critical to game developers with such crowded app stores.
-Unity Ads produces 22.9 billion monthly global ad impressions, reaching 2 billion monthly active end-users worldwide.
+Unity Ads produces 22.9 billion monthly global ad impressions, reaching 2 billion monthly active end users worldwide.

-In games, IronSource and Applovin are also competitive.
-But outside of games, Facebook and Google are stronger.
+IronSource and Applovin are also competitive in the game sector.
+But Facebook and Google are stronger outside of games.

-While the novel coronavirus has had a significant impact on apps and the entire ecosystem, the impact of the pandemic on media source rankings was marginal.
-The only exception was Apple Search Ads.
-Organic growth in the App Store led marketers to start and/or increase their app store optimization efforts, bringing Apple Search Ads to the front, driving impressive growth and strong performance.
+While the novel coronavirus has had a significant impact on apps and the entire ecosystem, its impact on media source rankings was marginal.
+The only exception was Apple Search Ads, where organic growth in the App Store led marketers to start and/or increase their app store optimization efforts.
+This brought Apple Search Ads to the front, driving impressive growth and strong performance.

 “The pandemic changed the mobile ecosystem, as all of the metrics spiked,” Rosenfelder said.
 “But the rankings of media sources did not change.”